ngs-doo/dsl-json/README.md

 ## Dependencies

 Core library (with analysis processor) and DSL Platform annotation processor targets Java6.
 Java8 library includes runtime analysis, reflection support, annotation processor and Java8 specific types.
-When Java8 annotation processor is used Mono/.NET don't need to be present on the system.
+When Java8 annotation processor is used Mono/.NET doesn't need to be present on the system.

 Library can be added as Maven dependency with:

     <dependency>
       <groupId>com.dslplatform</groupId>
       <artifactId>dsl-json</artifactId>
-      <version>1.7.0</version>
+      <version>1.7.1</version>
     </dependency>

 ## Runtime analysis